CNugteren/CLBlast/README.md

 Using the library
 -------------

 Like clBLAS and cuBLAS, CLBlast also requires OpenCL device buffers as arguments to its routines.
 This means you'll have full control over the OpenCL buffers and the host-device memory transfers.
 CLBlast's API is designed to resemble clBLAS's C API as much as possible, requiring little integration effort in case clBLAS was previously used.
-Using CLBlast starts by including the header:
+Using CLBlast starts by including the C++ header:

     #include <clblast.h>

+Or alternatively the plain C version:

+    #include <clblast_c.h>

 Afterwards, any of CLBlast's routines can be called directly: there is no need to initialize the library.
 The available routines and the required arguments are described in the `clblast.h` include file.
-Additionally, a couple of stand-alone sample program are included in `samples/`.
+Additionally, a couple of stand-alone example programs are included in `samples/`.

 Using the tuners (optional)